How you can prevent fires

 You should test your alarm weekly by pressing the small button marked 'test'.
 If working correctly, the alarm will sound for 10 to 20 seconds then stop.
 Once a month it is also advisable to run a vacuum nozzle over the alarm (if you can reach safely), to remove dust or cobwebs.

-If your flat doesn't have a smoke alarm, you think the alarm is broken or it starts to 'beep' (this means the backup battery needs replacing), you should request a repair.
+If your flat does not have a smoke alarm, you think the alarm is broken or it starts to 'beep' (this means the backup battery needs replacing), you should request a repair.

 Keep communal areas clean and safe

 Communal areas must be kept clear of all personal items and rubbish at all times.
 This is important to ensure residents can get out quickly and safely if there is a fire or other emergency.
 This will also help emergency services work safely within the building.
-For more information on our communal areas policy view our clean and safe policy (PDF).
+For more information on our communal areas policy view our clean and safe policy (PDF, 168.17 KB).

 Flat entrance fire doors